-As with many towns in this part of Sicily towns it is the baroque churches built after the 1693 earthquake that are among the most interesting examples of the local architecture, and because of this Modica falls within the area designatad as a UNESCO world heritage site.
+As with many towns in this part of Sicily it is the baroque churches built after the 1693 earthquake that are among the most interesting local buildings, and because of this Modica falls within the area designated as a UNESCO world heritage site.

-Modica is a typical Baroque town, in which almost nothing remains of the town before the earthquake of 1693 that devastated this region of Sicily - the main exceptions are the Gothic portal of the 'Chiesa del Carmine' and the church of Santa Maria del Gesù, dating from the 15th century.
+Modica is a typical Baroque town, in which almost nothing remains of the town before the earthquake of 1693 that devastated this region of Sicily.
+The main exceptions are the Gothic portal of the 'Chiesa del Carmine' and the 15th century Church of Santa Maria del Gesù.

-The church, preceded by a flamboyant staircase, has five naves and is rich in artistic ornaments, stuccoes and paintings, such as those depicting the “Events of the Gospel and the life of St. George”, by Girolamo Aliprandi (16th century), and a 17th century painting by Filippo Paladini.
+The church, in front of which there is a monumental staircase, has five naves and is rich in artistic ornaments, stuccoes and paintings such as those of the “Events of the Gospel and the life of St. George”, by 16th century artist Girolamo Aliprandi and a 17th century painting by Filippo Paladini.
 You can also see the treasury and the "Holy Ark", a work covered in silver which contains the relics of the Saint.

-The Church of St. Peter's was built in the mid-14th century, the damaged by the earthquake of 1613 and finally destroyed by the earthquake of 1693.
-The façade of the rebuilt church is of the late Baroque style, and the staircase is marked by statues of the apostles, and enriched with other statues and a balcony that closes the first order.
+The Church of Saint Peter's was built in the mid-14th century, then damaged by the earthquake of 1613 and finally destroyed by the earthquake of 1693.
+The façade of the rebuilt church is in the late Baroque style and the staircase is marked by statues of the apostles, and enriched with other statues and a balcony above the entrance.

 The interior of the church has three naves.
 On an altar in the chapel on the right there is a statue of the “Madonna of Trapani”, a copy of the work by Francesco Laurana (1430-1502).
 In a niche in the right aisle there is a wooden group of "Saint Peter and the paralytic," by Benedetto Civiletti (1845-1899).

-The Church of Santa Maria del Soccorso, built in the 17th century, has a convex façade, according to the Baroque style known as the Jesuitical style.
+The 17th century Church of Santa Maria del Soccorso has a convex façade, according to the Baroque style known as the Jesuitical style.
 The church has a single nave, and inside there is a marble statue of “Nostra Signora del Soccorso”, attributed to Giorgio da Milano (15th century).

-We conclude our visit to the religious buildings of Modica with the “Chiesa del Carmine”, built in Gothic-Sicilian style around the middle of the 13th century.
+You can complete your visit to the important religious buildings of Modica with the “Chiesa del Carmine”, built in the Gothic-Sicilian style around the middle of the 13th century.
 This church was only partly destroyed by the earthquake of 1693.
 Of the original building the lower part of the façade remains, with the portal and the rose window, while the upper part is a Baroque reconstruction.

-In the interior, with a single nave, there is a marble “Annunciation”, attributed to Antonello Gagini (1478-1536).
-Next to the sacristy, a Gothic chapel still has traces of some frescoes.
+In the interior, next to the sacristy, a Gothic chapel still has traces of some frescoes.

 Other highlights in Modica

-Other highlights in Modica include the Convent of S. Mary of Jesus, which is one of the few surviving monuments of architecture of the late 15th century, in traditional Sicilian style.
-It was built outside the town walls, and over the centuries it was also used as a prison.
+Other highlights in Modica include the Convent of Saint Mary of Jesus, which is one of the few surviving monuments of architecture of the late 15th century in traditional Sicilian style.
+It was built outside the town walls and over the centuries it was also used as a prison.

-We should also mention the nearby rock church of “Santa Venera”, thought to date from the 14th century - inside, in the apse, some frescoes remain.
+In the centre of the old town there is a rock church, the church of Saint Nicola, dating from the 12th century - inside, in the apse, some frescoes remain.

-A classic example of military architecture can be seen in the ancient castle of the Counts of Modica, in which we can see the prisons and the watchtower.
+Meanwhile, a classic example of military architecture can be seen in the ancient Castle of the Counts of Modica, in which you can see the prisons and the watchtower.

-To conclude your tour of Modica we suggest a visit to the Modica Archaeological Museum, near the church of St. Peter.
-The “Museo Civico di Modica” is divided into several sections, with artefatcs including fossil fishes and shark teeth, dating back to the Tertiary period and found in “Buxello”, a village near Modica.
+The Modica Archaeological Museum is near the church of Saint Peter.
+The “Museo Civico di Modica” is divided into several sections, with artefacts including fossil fishes and shark teeth dating back to the Tertiary period and found in Buxello, a village near Modica.

-Other exhibits in the museum include stone statues representing female figures, highly stylized and schematic and dating from the Neolithic period; and various other objects including a fragmentary flask and a glass, found in “Pirrone” and dating back to the Neolithic age, in the so-called "Diana Style".
+Other exhibits in the museum include stone statues representing female figures from the Neolithic period, highly stylized and schematic; and various other objects including a fragmentary flask and a glass, found in Pirrone and dating back to the Neolithic age, in the so-called "Diana Style".